iasiimwe/adc_cui/README.md

   install_if_missing(required_packages)
   ```

-The lixoftConnectors also need installation as described at https://monolix.lixoft.com/monolix-api/lixoftconnectors_installation/.
+The lixoftConnectors package also needs installation as described at https://monolix.lixoft.com/monolix-api/lixoftconnectors_installation/.
 `install.packages("C:/Program Files/Lixoft/MonolixSuite2024R1/connectors/lixoftConnectors.tar.gz", repos = NULL, type="source", INSTALL_opts ="--no-multiarch")`

-For downstream analysis, seven R scripts are provided, but only five need to be run.
+Seven R scripts are provided for analysis, but only five need to be run.
 * '1.
 PopPK analysis.R'
 * '2.
 Simulating with uncertainty.R'
 * '4.
 CUI analysis.R' - this script will also source and run '3.
 ER analysis.R'